 The total number of farms reporting in the RDBN dropped to 747 from 840, a difference of 93 farms.
 This change represents an 11% drop since 2011, consistent with the Provincial rate of change, but greater than the National average.
-Although there is great diversity in food and farming types in the RDBN, the predominant farm type includes other crop farming, cattle ranching and farming, hay farming, and other animal production.
-Many crops in the RDBN have decreased in total production area from 2011-2016 including hay and field crops, vegetables and greenhouses.
+Although there is great diversity in food and farming types in the RDBN the predominant farm type includes other crop farming, cattle ranching and farming, hay farming, and other animal production.
+Many crops in the RDBN have decreased in total production area from 2011-2016 including hay and field crops, vegetables and greenhouse.
 Fruits and berries and forest products are the only crop categories that saw modest increases in production area.
-The total number of cattle and calve operations in the RDBN dropped by 42 farms.
-The number of animals is also down by 9% from 2011.

-The number of sheep and lamb operators reporting, as well as number of animals, has increased in all categories from 2011-2016.
-Overall, there was a 35% increase in the number of farms reporting in this category, with a related 30% increase in the total number of animals.

-Farm size in the RDBN ranges from under 10 acres (27 farms) to over 3,520 acres (38 farms).
+The total number of cattle and calve operations in the RDBN has dropped by 42 farms reporting in 2016.
+The number of animals is also down by 9% from 2011- 2016.
+The number of sheep and lamb operators reporting as well as number of animals has increased in all categories from 2011-2016.
+Overall there was a 35% increase in the number of farms reporting with a related 30% increase in the total number of animals.
+Farm size in the RDBN ranges from 27 farms under 10 acres to 38 farms over 3,520 acres.
 The most common farm size is 130-179 acres.
 Since 2011, the number of farms in each size category decreased.
-However, there is a notable exception of a 67% increase in farms, sized 2,880 to 3,519 acres (8 farms).
+However, there is a notable exception of a 67% increase, eight farms, sized 2,880 to 3,519 acres.
 The predominant use of farmland in the RDBN is natural land for pasture followed by land in crops, area in Christmas trees, woodland, or wetland and tame or seeded pasture.

-The total farm capital in the RDBN has decreased in medium to small farms but increased over 40% in the largest farms (35 farms).
+The total farm capital of farms in the RDBN has decreased in medium to small farms but increased over 40% (35 farms) in the largest farms.
 There is also growth in the middle, with farms half to one million growing by 15% (29 farms).
-In the RDBN the market value of total farm capital of all 747 farms reporting grew from \$850 million in 2011 to over \$1 billion in 2016, representing growth of 23%.
+In the RDBN the market value of total farm capital of all 747 farms reporting grew from \$850 million in 2011 to over \$1billion in 2016, growth of 23%.
 Between 2011 and 2016, farmgate receipts in the RDBN increased by 17% (approximately \$9 million) to \$63 million.
-BC saw a greater increase at 27%, and Canada saw a 35% increase nationally.
-Between the 151 farms reporting employees, there are 470 farm employees in the RDBN, of these 225 (47%) are family members.
+In BC this change was greater at 27% increase, and 35% nationally.
+Out of the 151 farms reporting, there are 470 farm employees in the RDBN, of these 225 (47%) are family members.